Homemade Coleslaw Dressing

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Making Coleslaw Dressing at home is easier than you think!
+Making creamy Coleslaw Dressing at home is easier than you think!
 Use ingredients you probably already have to make the coleslaw of your dreams!
-The vinegar and sugar in the dressing mellow out the onion, while still getting a light oniony flavor that is just divine served on its own, or with some grilled steak kabobs or on a little pulled pork.
+The tangy vinegar and sweet sugar in the dressing mellow out the onion, while still getting a light oniony flavor that is just divine served on its own as a side dish, or with some grilled steak kabobs, on pulled pork sandwiches or fish tacos.

 dressing poured over coleslaw mixture